Uma-Mahesvari/Data-Science/README.md

 Feel free to explore, learn, and contribute to these projects.
 Contributions, suggestions, and feedback are always welcome!

-## License:

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
-However, attribution is appreciated.

 ## About:

 This repository is maintained by [[Github/Uma-Mahesvari](https://github.com/Uma-Mahesvari)].
 For any inquiries or collaborations, please contact [umamahesvari10@gmail.com].

 ---

-Feel free to customize this template according to your specific projects and preferences.